jeremybmerrill/aoide/poems/README.md

 A script for generating arbitrary poems from "found" lines in a given input text.

-save sources
-  minimizes hammering folks
   "popular sources" list
-  allows "another poem" button
+  allows easy "another poem" button
-  maybe: pickle the giant dicts for source/format combos. design two-paned view for URL/source text voting users profiles generic views (more pythonic!!)
+  maybe: pickle the giant dicts for source/format combos. design two-paned view for URL/source text voting? put each stanza of longer poems in their own <p>
+users
+  profiles
+generic views (more pythonic!!)